apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

             "_modCount"                       : NumberLong(1)
     }

-So with bundling 1 nt:file would create 1 Mongo Document.
-10M nt:file instance would create 10M Mongo documents
+So with bundling 1 nt:file would create 1 MongoDB Document.
+10M nt:file instance would create 10M MongoDB documents
 instead of 20M (without bundling)

 ### <a name="bundling-usage-file"></a> Bundling app:Asset